 Making a Complaint

-Once you fill out, date, and sign the form, you need to return it by mail, courier, or fax to the Law Society of Alberta:
+Once you fill out, date, and sign the form, you need to send it to the Intake Specialist:

 Attention: Complaints Intake Officer

 The Law Society of Alberta

 500, 919 – 11 Avenue SW Calgary, Alberta T2R 1P3